mgwalker/mudz.me/main_dishes/Meatballs.md

 ## Directions

-Preheat the oven to 350°F.
+Heat the oven to 350°F.

 Soak the bread in the milk until soggy.
 Squeeze the milk from the bread and combine the bread gently with the meat, onion, garlic, parmesan,